 “Successful Black Parenting, a magazine by Black parents for Black parents, fills a void.” — The Philadelphia Tribune

-Successful Black Parenting, the first national magazine for Black parents, was established in 1993 by founders Janice Celeste, MBA, formerly Janice Robinson-Lopez, and Marta Sanchez, Ph.D. and they brought it back in 2017 online.
+Successful Black Parenting, the first national magazine for Black parents, was established in 1993 as a print publication by founders Janice Celeste, MBA, formerly Janice Robinson-Lopez, and Marta Sanchez, Ph.D. and they brought it back in 2017 online.

 “This is what makes me happy, producing this publication, said Janice Celeste, one of the founders and Editor-in-Chief of Successful Black Parenting magazine.“

 “Realizing that if we had the resources available today, back in 1995, we would have still been in business,” said Janice Celeste.
 “Marta and I lamented over the loss of the magazine every single time we spoke to one another even 18 years after it closed.
 It was our biggest regret.”
 That’s when they decided to bite the bullet and relaunch the magazine digitally.
 “This is what makes me happy, producing this publication,” said Janice.
 “Hopefully the community will support it again and let everyone know that we’re back!”